junxit/us-congress-bills-110/metadata.md

 - 2007-03-01 — Placed on the Union Calendar, Calendar No. 10.
 - 2007-03-01 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-27, Part I.
 - 2007-03-01 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-27, Part I.
+- 2007-03-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-26 — Considered as unfinished business. (consideration: CR H3053-3054)
+- 2007-03-26 — Considered under suspension of the rules. (consideration: CR H3031-3036)
+- 2007-03-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+137.
+- 2007-03-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-26 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2007-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 39 (Roll no. 188). (text: CR H3031)
+- 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 368 - 39 (Roll no. 188).(text: CR H3031)